 Later that same year, I read somewhere that Daniel Siegel, the renowned attachment neuroscience researcher, infant psychiatrist cum Buddhist practitioner and teacher of mindfulness meditation, was studying the use of hallucinogens to address end of life issues.
 Perhaps most importantly, however, I found that Bessel van der Kolk, the North Star of my professional career was featuring at his annual Trauma Conference, my decades long go-to for cutting edge next steps in professional practice, full day workshops about the latest research in the use of psychedelics in the treatment of PTSD.

 Although I was no stranger to altering my own state, as many of us struggling to tame wildly dis-regulated nervous systems, I quit everything in 1983 and became a grateful, sober endurance athlete.
 Considering these substances as a possible accelerated vehicle for healing, was mind expanding in itself.
 Attending that first workshop, although I had already read Pollan’s book, was inspiring to say the least.
 Most significantly because seeing the video presentations of Iraq war veterans before and after a series of guided sessions using MDMA, and observing the transformation, was like watching the old time-lapse photography films where a caterpillar morphs into a butterfly in a period of moments before my very eyes.
 Sadly I recalled the one year, fresh out of graduate school, that I worked at the San Francisco VA.
 Back in the early 80’s when we barely had a name for PTSD, let alone effective treatments, veterans of the Vietnam war suffered in their own personal never-ending war.
 Many of them looped in a revolving door-like cycle, in and out of the hospital, carefully not improving too much and having their benefit payments cut.
-The young men and women in the MDMA trials, in the mind-blowing videos, would most certainly going on to have lives and families, purposeful work and joy.
+The young men and women in the MDMA trials, in the mind-blowing videos, would most certainly go on to have lives and families, purposeful work and joy.

 Since that first workshop I have attended the subsequent three including the virtual one during the Pandemic year.
 The progress in research and also FDA approval trials, is exciting.
 Psilocybin (magic mushrooms) LSD and Ketamine, are all also being carefully researched, including a to me local study, led by UCSF Nurse Practitioner Andrew Penn, on the use of Psilocybin for treatment- resistant depression.
 Ketamine is now fully legal for use as a prescription medicine.
 And MDMA is edging up on approval for prescribed use for PTSD, with luck in the next year or so.